Keysight/bumper/README.md

 To be able to process compiler options, it implements a parser generator for Clang options and a concrete parser generated from the Clang option specification.

+To get a decent impression of what it does and how it does it, check out the test module and the instantiation of those tests in the libclang implementation module.

 References
 ==========